LaserBoyStudios/Circus-Pals/README.md

 * Everyone's favorite ringmaster, Caine!

 # License
 This source code is licensed under the [Do What the %$!# You Want to Public License](https://github.com/LaserBoyStudios/Circus-Pals/blob/main/LICENSE).
-By using this source code, you accept 1 condition of the DWTFYWT license agreement, including doing whatever you want with the code.
+By using this source code, you accept 1 condition of the DWTFYWT license agreement, which is changing the name.

 ==Compile Instructions== NOTE: I recommend you use Visual Studio 2008, as that it is what I use to develop.